wheretocode/WhereToCode/documentation/Technology.md

 - Firebase for Authentication

 **What are the costs and benefits of using this solution?**
-The benefits are relying on Firebase to provide security measures, and having a simplified JWT structure that allows us to easily access authenticated user profiles.
-There are also multiple ways to easily integrate other registration methods such as by phone number or 3rd party accounts such as Github, Facebook, and Google.
-The Costs are potential 3rd party vendor lock-ins if we need to migrate from firebase.
+The benefits are relying on Firebase to provide security, and having a simplified JWT structure that allows us to easily access authenticated user profiles.
+There are also multiple ways to easily integrate other registration methods using 3rd party accounts such as Github, Facebook, and Google.
+The Costs are potential migration issues if we needed to change our authentication provider.

 ---
 ### ​Google Maps Location Finder